-Uzbekistan is the most populous country in Central Asia with a population of some 27 million and its capital city Tashkent is the biggest city in Central Asia.
-Uzbekistan is a dry, landlocked country of which 11% consists of intensely cultivated, irrigated river valleys.
-More than 60% of its population lives in densely-populated rural communities.
-Uzbekistan is the world's second-largest cotton exporter and fifth largest producer.
-Other major export earners include gold, natural gas, and oil.
-Uzbekistan has long been a producer of oil and gas, in both the Amu Darya basin in the Bukhara-Khiva region in the south of the country and the Fergana valley in the east.
-Oil production began in the early 1900's and has developed since then.
-There are two refineries in the country, one in Fergana which processes mainly crude oil and one in Bukhara, which process mainly oil and condensate and two gas processing plants.
-The oil and gas industry is managed by UNG who reports that there are approximately 193 oil and gas fields in the country.
+Uzbekistan is the most populous country in Central Asia with a population of some 28 million people, and its capital city of Tashkent is the most populous city in Central Asia.
+Uzbekistan is an arid, double landlocked country, of which 11% of the land area consists of intensely cultivated, irrigated river valleys.
+Uzbekistan is the world's secondlargest cotton exporter and fifth largest producer.
+It is also the second largest producer of natural gas in the fSU and makes up 1.8% of the worlds total gas production 10.
+Other major export earners include gold, and other minerals.
+Uzbekistan also has a well developed industrial sector including car manufacture, petrochemicals, tobacco and an transhipment hub.
+Uzbekistan has long been a producer of oil and gas, in both the Amu Darya basin in the Bukhara-Khiva region in the south of the country, and the Fergana valley in the east.
+Oil production began in the early 1900's and has developed steadily since then.
+There are two refineries in the country; one in Fergana which processes mainly crude oil and one in Bukhara, which process crude oil and condensate.
+The oil and gas industry is managed by UNG, which reports that there are approximately 193 oil and gas fields in the country.

-On April 9, 2009, the Company completed the acquisition of its wholly-owned subsidiary TPU, which holds the entire contractor interest in the North Urtabulak PEC for the North Urtabulak Field in Kashkadarya region of Uzbekistan (the "TPU Acquisition").
-The consideration for the TPU Acquisition was satisfied by the issue of 15,000,000 Ordinary Shares, restricted from resale for a period of six months (in respect of an aggregate of 7,500,000 Shares) and one year (in respect of the remaining 7,500,000 Ordinary Shares) from the date of completion of the TPU Acquisition.
-The value ascribed to the 15,000,000 Ordinary Shares issued as consideration for the TPU Acquisition was \$4,844,000 (or \$0.32 per share).
-The basis for determining the consideration of the TPU Acquisition was discounted cash flows based on anticipated levels of production.
-A significant part of the assets consist of its rights under the North Urtabulak PEC.
+On April 9, 2009, the Company completed the acquisition of its wholly-owned subsidiary TPU, which holds the entire contractor interest in the North Urtabulak PEC for the North Urtabulak oil field in the Kashkadarya region of Uzbekistan (the "TPU Acquisition").
+The consideration for the TPU Acquisition was satisfied by the issue of 15,000,000 Ordinary Shares.
+The value ascribed to these shares was USD4,844,000 (or USD0.32 per share).
+The basis for determining the consideration of the TPU Acquisition was discounted cash flows based on anticipated levels of production, but also the establishment of a business position in Uzbekistan and the potential for future projects.
 The North Urtabulak Field is located in southern Uzbekistan and in the northern portion of the Amu Darya basin.
-The nearest city is Bukhara, which is approximately 120 km northwest of the field.
+The nearest city is Bukhara, which is approximately 120 km north-west of the field.
 The North Urtabulak Field produces from a Jurassic age reef structure at a depth of approximately 2,500 m.
-Surface elevation is approximately 320 m.